Welcome to the Las Cruces Museums!

 The Las Cruces Museum System is committed to ensuring the health and well-being of all our patrons and staff.

 Per the most recent public health order issued by the State of New Mexico regarding COVID-19, masks are REQUIRED for all guests ages 2 and up, regardless of vaccination status.
-The health order is in effect from August 20 to October 15, 2021, or until the State allows it to expire.
+The health order is in effect until the State allows it to expire.

 The Museum of Nature and

 Science, the Museum of Art, Branigan Cultural Center and the Railroad Museum are OPEN with no reservations needed!
 Our normal operating hours are: